 May I deduct gifts on my income tax return?

 Making a gift or leaving your estate to your heirs does not ordinarily affect your federal income tax.
 You cannot deduct the value of gifts you make (other than gifts that are deductible charitable contributions).
-If you are not sure whether the gift tax or the estate tax applies to your situation, refer to Publication 950, Introduction to Estate and Gift Taxes.
+If you are not sure whether the gift tax or the estate tax applies to your situation, refer to Publication 559, Survivors, Executors, and Administrators.

 How many annual exclusions are available?

 The annual exclusion applies to gifts to each donee.
 In other words, if you give each of your children $11,000 in 2002-2005, $12,000 in 2006-2008, $13,000 in 2009-2012 and $14,000 on or after January 1, 2013, the annual exclusion applies to each gift.
 The annual exclusion remains $14,000 in 2014.

 What if my spouse and I want to give away property that we own together?

 You are each entitled to the annual exclusion amount on the gift.
 Together, you can give $22,000 to each donee (2002-2005) or $24,000 (2006-2008), $26,000 (2009-2012) and $28,000 on or after January 1, 2013 (including through 2014).

 Copies of appraisals.

 Documentation of any unusual items shown on the return (partially-gifted assets, other items relevant to the transfer(s)).